easy-apps-xyz/docs/resources/privacypolicy.md

 ### 4.1 Data Storage Location

 All data is stored on secure servers.
-We implement industry-standard security measures to protect your information from unauthorized access, disclosure, alteration, or destruction.
+We implement industry-standard security measures to protect your information from unauthorised access, disclosure, alteration, or destruction.

 ### 4.2 Data Retention Period